Shirley C. MacLean, K.C.

 Commissioner of Official Languages for New Brunswick

-Shirley C. MacLean is from Baddeck, Nova Scotia.
-She grew up in an Anglophone family that valued the importance of Canada’s both official languages.
-After obtaining a Bachelor of Arts degree from St. Francis Xavier University in 1984 she attended Laval University in Québec City for a year and a half in order to learn French.
+Shirley C. MacLean is from Baddeck, Cape Breton.
+After obtaining a Bachelor of Arts degree from St. Francis Xavier University in 1984, she attended Laval University in Quebec City to study French.

-In 1990 Shirley MacLean obtained her law degree from the University of New Brunswick.
-Following this she practiced law with a Fredericton law firm and in 1994 joined the Law Society of New Brunswick as its Director of Admissions.
-In 2003 Ms. MacLean became the Society’s Deputy Executive Director and Registrar of Complaints.
-She performed her duties in both English and French.
-Throughout her years with the Law Society Ms. MacLean developed an expertise in professional regulation and discipline which included investigating and administering numerous complaints, discipline matters and regulatory issues.
+In 1990, Shirley MacLean obtained her law degree from University of New Brunswick.
+She practised law with Hanson Hashey in Fredericton and then joined the Law Society of New Brunswick in 1994 as the Director of Admissions.
+In 2003, Ms. MacLean became the Society’s Assistant Executive Director and Registrar of Complaints.

-In December 2013, Shirley MacLean was appointed Queen’s Counsel, a distinction awarded in recognition of outstanding service to her profession.
-Ms. MacLean has been the Chair of the Mental Health Tribunal in Fredericton since 2017.
+In December 2013, Shirley MacLean was appointed Queen’s Counsel.
+In 2016 Ms. MacLean became the Chair of the Mental Health Tribunal in Fredericton since 2016.

-Very involved in her community, Shirley MacLean is a Board member of the Healing and Cancer Foundation, a member of a Syrian Refugee Sponsorship Committee and a Board member and volunteer with the New Brunswick Highland Games Festival.
+Very involved in her community, Shirley MacLean is a board member of the Healing and Cancer Foundation, member of a patent navigator pilot project in oncology with Horizon Health, is a member of a Syrian Refugee Sponsorship Committee.
+She is a board member of the New Brunswick Highland Games Festival, and she has started playing tenor drum with a local competition pipe band.

-Shirley MacLean was appointed Commissioner of Official Languages for New Brunswick on November 22, 2019.
-Taking office on January 2, 2020 for a seven-year term, she is the third person to hold this position.
+Shirley MacLean was appointed Commissioner of on January 2, 2020, for a seven-year term, she is the third person and the first anglophone to hold this position.

 The Commissioner of Official Languages for New Brunswick is an independent officer of the Legislative Assembly.
 Her role is to investigate, report on and make recommendations with regard to compliance with the Official Languages Act.
 She is also responsible for the promotion of the advancement of both official languages in the province.